 Frequently Asked Questions (FAQs)

-1. Will there be any support for Transnational Access Activites (like past ELISA, BioStruct-X, CALIPSO grants) ?
+1. Is there any support for Transnational Access Activites (like past ELISA, BioStruct-X, CALIPSO grants) ?

 2. What do you mean with "harmonized proposal deadlines" ? / I would like wayforlight to display all proposal deadlines at a glance